rotationalio/rotational.io/content/en/blog/2023-03-09-mocking-the-universe.md

 ---
 title: "Mocking the Universe"
 slug: "mocking-the-universe"
-date: "2023-01-02T09:40:12-05:00"
+date: "2023-03-02T09:40:12-05:00"
 draft: false
 image: img/blog/2023-03-08-mocking-the-universe/monkey-in-mirror.jpg
 author: DanielSollis
 category: Golang, Programming, gRPC
 profile: img/team/daniel-sollis.png
-description: ""
+description: "An easy way to get around gRPC connections for testing"
 ---

-Here at rotational as you might know, we use gRPC and protocol buffers [quite](https://rotational.io/blog/documenting-grpc-with-openapi) [a bit,](https://rotational.io/blog/what-are-protocol-buffers/) and while gRPC is extremely useful for specifying and implementing network APIs it does raise the question: How do we integrate gRPC with one of our other favorite practices, [mocking?] (https://rotational.io/blog/fake-it-when-you-make-it/) Let's find out!
+Here at rotational as you might know, we use gRPC and protocol buffers [quite](https://rotational.io/blog/documenting-grpc-with-openapi) [a bit,](https://rotational.io/blog/what-are-protocol-buffers/) and while gRPC is extremely useful for specifying and implementing network APIs it does raise the question: How do we integrate gRPC with one of our other favorite practices, [mocking?](https://rotational.io/blog/fake-it-when-you-make-it/) Let's find out!

 <!--more-->

 ## Package Mocks
 One of the main reasons using mocks is that they allow you to get around dependencies.
 If you are testing a piece of code you want to test THAT piece of code, not every dependency it's using as well.
-The same goes for code using gRPC, you don't want to have to test the entire `gRPC service` as well as the network (which can be unreliable) when a piece of code calls an RPC.
+The same goes for code using gRPC, you don't want to have to test the entire **gRPC service** as well as the network (which can be unreliable) when a piece of code calls an RPC.
 But how can we avoid stepping into the implementation details when testing?

 The easiest way to get around this is to avoid gRPC all together using package mocks.
-In many cases, different gRPC service calls are isolated into their own packages that contain structs (likely a `gRPC client` or a struct containing the client) that implement the service's procedure calls.
-By mocking these structs you can avoid not only the `gRPC calls`, but any other dependencies that might show up in the service's implementation.
+In many cases, different gRPC service calls are isolated into their own packages that contain structs (likely a **gRPC client** or a struct containing the client) that implement the service's procedure calls.
+By mocking these structs you can avoid not only the **gRPC calls**, but any other dependencies that might show up in the service's implementation.

 ## Creating A Package Mock